yoDon/microservices-research/README.md

     - [ ] Stash banned users status in Redis
 - [ ] Make Nest-based versioning S3 file manager service
     - [ ] >>>Start with just accessing previously uploaded files
+        - [ ] Plan remap of existing files
+            - [ ] PnP files
+                - Single directory of catalog images, fbx, maya files
     - [ ] Design api and functionality
         - [ ] QUESTIONS
+            - [X] HOW TO FIND all files a user can read or write?
+                - A:Org perms can give users wildcard access, only user-explicit perms can be tracked
+            - [X] WHAT IF two uploads are requested and processed out of order?
+                - A:Version order is based on when you commit not when you request to upload
+                    - Version stack is linear list of GUID-identified commits
+            - [X] HOW TO TRACK commits?
+                - Each upload has a commit ID (userID + commitID)
+                - commit GUID is recorded in file.json history
+                - commit details recorded in user's commit.json file
-            - [ ] WHAT ABOUT change sets version tracking
+            - [X] WHAT ABOUT merges and branches
+                - A:merges and branches are application-level responsibility
+                    - Merges are an app-specific, app developer problem not a library thing
+                    - The app developer needs their own code flow to handle it
+                    - If merges have to be app-specific, branches need to as well because branches are nothing without merges
-            - [ ] WHAT ABOUT true deletion/overwriting?
+            - [X] WHAT ABOUT true deletion/overwriting?
+                - A:user-space operation on the user's bucket
             - [X] WHAT ABOUT custom roles?
+                - A:custom roles are up to application developer
+                    - Application programmers can interact with custom role ID's in their own code
-                Application programmers handle custom roles by varying file permissions explicitly Application programmers can interact with custom roles in their own code
+                    - Application programmers handle custom roles by varying file permissions explicitly
-            - [X] WHAT IF two uploads are requested and processed out of order?
-                They fill in the files without collision They set version history array entries without collision I think it's OK as long as version lister can deal with gaps in version history
         - [X] Directory structure
                     appBucket/ ----> Versioning is on, all of this is cached locally as it is used _bannedUsers.json
                         _accountToHash.json
                         _orgToHash.json
                         _folderToHash.json
-                        organizationIdHash6_o_{id}/ <--- S3 recommends root folder starts with 6-8 hash-style chars
+                        orgIdHash6_o_{id}/ <------- S3 recommends root folder starts with 6-8 hash-style
                             org.json
-                            files.json <----------- Files an org has permissions to accountIdHash6_u_{id}/ <--- S3 recommends root folder starts with 6-8 hash-style chars
+                            roles.json <----------- Role IDs are scoped by owning org (can be granted to members of any org) files.json <----------- All files an org has explicit permissions to accountIdHash6_u_{id}/ <--- S3 recommends root folder starts with 6-8 hash-style chars account.json
-                            account.json
-                            files.json <----------- Files a user has permissions to folderIdHash6_f_{id}/
+                            files.json <----------- All files a user has explicit permissions to commits.json <--------- Journal of all commits (accountId, date, multiple file versions or perm changes) folderIdHash6_f_{id}/
                             list.json -----> incl. perms, only leaf perms.json needs to be checked folderFoo/